 Though there is plenty to keep history and Japanese culture buffs busy on a visit to Matsue in Shimane Prefecture, it is a city that is supremely suited to taking your time to enjoy.
 Pepper your schedule with visits to its many tea shops, cafes and soba restaurants and your feet will not only thank you, but you will get a real feel for a city that delights in the simple pleasures of life.

 Matsue is well known for its tea culture, matcha in particular.
 But it also has a vibrant coffee scene which ranges from traditional kissaten coffee shops characteristic of the post war Showa era to the new wave of coffee bars with a focus on quality and style that have been sweeping the nation.
+Coffee is one of the most widely consumed beverages on the planet.
+It also appears to be quite healthful, thanks to its high quantities of antioxidants and other elements.
+So get your espresso shots fast, from the list of recommendations from CookingPlanIt.
 Here are 5 to get you started.

 Coffee Kan Kyomise [珈琲館 京店]